 DAY FOUR B, MT, L, D

-This morning we celebrate autumn as a wonderful season, travelling to Eastwood Hill, the National Arboretum of New Zealand, which encompasses 135 hectares of exotic and native trees, shrubs and climber plantings.
+This morning, we will be travelling to Eastwood Hill, the National Arboretum of New Zealand, which encompasses 135 hectares of exotic and native trees, shrubs, and climber plantings.
 The botanical collection planted by Douglas Cook is regarded as the largest and most comprehensive collection of Northern Hemisphere trees south of the equator.
 After lunch, we will embark on a guided tour through this colourful and lush wonderland with our hosts.
 Following our afternoon at Eastwood Hill, we travel the short distance to the Rere Falls and the infamous Rere Rockslide before heading back to Gisborne to enjoy a scenic drive and some free time in town.
 We'll enjoy another delicious meal at the hotel giving you time to rest and recharge after your busy day.

 DAY FIVE B, MT, L, D

 Good Walking Shoes Required for today.
 The home of the ‘Children of the Mist,’ the Tuhoe people, is our destination for the day.
 We will pick up a local guide and enjoy morning tea at her property and she will talk us through the area.
 Te Urewera National Forest Park is a 212,600-hectare temperate rainforest and the largest single tract of native forest in the North Island.
 The Park has an abundance of native birdlife with many rare lizards and our native bat.
 We will stop for morning tea with our local guide and then head through the native bush to Lake Waikaremoana in the heart of the park.
-The North Island’s deepest lake (250 metres) is surrounded by ancient native forests and features many dramatic waterfalls.
-Enjoy an informative talk about the region from the local Department of Conservation.
-We’ll return to Wairoa Vista Motor Lodge for evening’s accommodation and where we will enjoy our meal onsite in the hotel's restaurant.
+The North Island’s deepest lake (250 meters) is surrounded by ancient native forests and features many dramatic waterfalls.
+Enjoy an informative talk from our guide about this fascinating region.
+We will then travel to Napier heading to Te Pania Hotel for evening’s accommodation and where we will enjoy our meal onsite in the hotel's restaurant.

 DAY SIX B, D